forcedotcom/java-sdk/connector/doc/connection-url.md

   <code>force://login.salesforce.com;user=<em>user@salesforcedoc.org</em>;password=<em>samplePassword</em>;timeout=<em>10000</em></code>
 </pre>

 Each version of the Database.com Java SDK is automatically linked with an API version.
+The major version of the SDK matches the major version of the API.
 For example, version 22.0.0 of the SDK uses API version 22.0.
-For JPA functionality, the major version of the SDK must always match the API version.
-To use a native API connection class to override the default API version for the SDK, see <a href="native-api#setAPIversion">Setting an API Version</a>.

 <a name ="configConnectionURL"> </a>
 ## Configuring Connection URLs